Student Employment is located in Room 2020, Old Main and can be contacted at 217-581-3712 or at email@example.com.

 Account Managers, Faculty or Staff are responsible for certifying that student employees have complied with Employment Eligibility Verification required by the U.S. Citizenship and Immigration Services by completing a Federal Form I-9.
 The Federal Form I-9 must accompany the Hourly Student Employment Authorization, along with copies of supporting documents showing identity and employment authorization.
 Always use the I-9 link provided on this web site.
 This will assure that you are always using the newest form.
 The updated I-9 is intended to be completed on the computer to ensure that mistakes will not be made, which could result in fines or penalties.
 The Student Employment Office will not accept a handwritten Federal Form I-9.

 Graduate Assistants or other student employees may not hire nor certify student employees.
-In other words, they may not fill out the Federal Form I-9.
+In other words, they may not fill out the Federal Form I-9 with the new student employee.

 Employment Start Dates